Setup with Maven

 This quickstart shows you how to setup a new Citrus project with Maven.
 You will see it is very easy and you are finished within minutes.

 You need following software on your computer, in order to use the Citrus Framework:

-- Java 8 or higher Installed JDK plus JAVA_HOME environment variable set up and pointing to your Java installation directory.
+Java 17+ Installed JDK plus JAVA_HOME environment variable set up and pointing to your Java installation directory.
 Used to compile and build the Citrus code.

-- Java IDE A Java IDE will help you manage your Citrus project, create and execute test cases.
-Just use the Java IDE that you are used to (e.g. Eclipse or IntelliJ IDEA).
+Java IDE (optional) A Java IDE will help you to manage your Citrus project (e.g. creating and executing test cases).
+You can use the Java IDE that you like best like Eclipse or IntelliJ IDEA.

 In case you already use Maven build tool in your project it is most suitable for you to include Citrus into your Maven build lifecycle.
 In this tutorial we will setup a project with Maven and configure the Maven POM to execute all Citrus tests during the Maven integration-test phase.